 As a personal trainer you need to evaluate your client’s individually based on their gym experience, need for a supplement based on their fitness ambitions and how much emphasis they have on getting results with correlation to their financial position.
 Supplements certainly have their place and often it can be just easier for a client who is very pushed for time to take a pill or grab a shake, but supplements as we have seen are based on nutritional values that are found in every day food.
 During Origym’s Level 3 personal training course we cover a module on nutrition to give our personal training graduates the knowledge of what food types are suitable for what goal your client has.
 To find out more information simply fill in the short form below and speak to one of our qualified personal trainers today about becoming a personal trainer.

-Check our video to discover more about the flexible and highly-regarded Personal Trainer Courses from OriGym, available anywhere in the UK.
+Check our video to discover more about the flexible and highly-regarded Personal Trainer Courses from OriGym, available anywhere in the UK, or study our specialist online-only Level 4 Certificate in Nutrition for Sport and Exercise.